 A big puffy pancake (also known as a Dutch baby) was always a treat growing up.
 When cherries are coming into the house fast and furious during cherry season, we've been known to throw a handful into the puffy pancake batter.
 It's a bit like a clafoutis, but with crispier bits and edges.

-Use any type of cherry you like, although it's a case where sweet work better than sour, in my humble opinion.
+Use any type of cherry you like, although it's a case where sweet works better than sour, in our humble opinion.

 4 large eggs